osuosl/iam/docs/source/draft/config.rst

 #. ``MYSQL_ROOT_PASSWORD`` - The mysql database requires that either a password
 is set or that the database's settings are set so that there is no password required.
-IAM does set a password for the database which is currently set to ``toor``.
+IAM's password for the database is set to ``toor`` by default.

 #. ``BASE_DIR`` and ``APP_DIR`` - These two env vars are set to the same
 path which directs to the app's base directory, currently ``/data/code``